dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ### 13.7.1.
 Verification debugging when verification fails {#sec-verification-debugging}

 Let's assume one assertion is failing ("assertion could not be proved" or "postcondition could not be proved").
 What should you do next?
-First, it's good to know that if an assertion is failing, it means that the assertion might not hold or that Dafny would requires more proof hints, which can be found in a mechanical way.
+First, it's good to know that if an assertion is failing, it means that the assertion might not hold or that Dafny would require more proof hints, which can be found in a mechanical way.

 The following section is textual description of the animation below, which illustrates the principle of debugging an assertion by computing the weakest precondition:
 ![weakestpreconditionDemo](https://user-images.githubusercontent.com/3601079/157976402-83fe4d37-8042-40fc-940f-bcfc235c7d2b.gif)